lauslim12/speednote/README.md

 There are no dependencies (environment variables or the like), this is a standalone project.

+## Contributions

+Have a question?
+Discovered a problem?
+Feel free to open an issue or a pull request, they are always welcome!

 ## Credits

 - [Flaticon](https://www.flaticon.com/free-icons/sticky-notes) for the PWA icons and favicon.